martonbalazs/cli_view_edit/README.md

 - szerk [file(s)] or [part(s) of filename(s)] opens any matching files from the
   current directory for editing, maybe several at a time.
 Handles many formats according their file extensions.
-Editing and compiling (latex) is done in a new directory in ~/tmp, hence no mess is left behind.
+Editing and compiling (latex) is done in a new directory in a work directory that's set at the beginning of the script, hence no mess is left behind.
 Opens appropriate file viewer as well (e.g. zathura for compiled latex files, or firefox for viewing html).
-  For latex files an auxiliary file is created (and not saved!!!) if
+For latex files an auxiliary file is created (and not saved!!!) if %szerkbodystart and
-  %szerkbodystart and %szerkbodyend are found as separate lines, handy for editing long presentations (don't need to compile every slide every time).
+  %szerkbodyend are found as separate lines, handy for editing long presentations (don't need to compile every slide every time).
+Optional -p uses pdflatex instead of latex.

 - sszerk is very similar except it opens two pdf's for latex files which makes it nicer to edit complicated documents.